-‘Science for All’ is a not-for-profit organisation that works to involve everyone in shaping the future of human knowledge.
+Science for All is a charity that works to involve everyone in shaping the future of human knowledge.
 We recognise that sometimes the most effective way to do this is to partner with existing organisations and offer our advice and expertise in how to involve people in their work.
 Where possible we work for free, for the public good.
 We also offer our services to organisations who may wish to give money in recognition of our time and expertise.

 Any partnerships we have will be transparently explained on our website, with any financial arrangements reported transparently and regularly.

 Our services are diverse and can be tailored to the needs of each partner we work with.

-‘Science for All’ is a growing team of people with diverse experience.
+Science for All is a growing team of people with diverse experience.
 The founder and Director Jack Nunn has over ten years of experience of working to involve the pubic in improving health and environmental research and public services.
 He has worked with community organisations, health charities, research organisations, government and academia.

 Jack has shared his knowledge and experience across the health care and environmental research sectors.
 He has recently worked on projects with:

 His work with involving people in environmental research includes working with: